Get a FREE, Personalized 7-Day Music Making Course

 How Are They Formed?

-If you do know about guitar notes and some guitar scales, then you know in the key of C the root is a C note and the 5th is a G note.
+If you do know about guitar notes and some guitar scales (learn them here), then you know in the key of C the root is a C note and the 5th is a G note.

-So the C power chords would use the notes C-G-C.
+So the C would use the notes C-G-C.

 And the same goes for any power chord in any key.
 It’s just a root-fifth-root pattern

-This is one of the simplest chords to play, but can also be tricky for beginners because of the finger positioning.
+This is one of the simplest chords to play, but can also be tricky for beginners learning how to play guitar because of the finger positioning.

 Take a look at this chord diagram/chart that shows you the basic fret positions you’ll be using: